vitalibo/norma/docs/reference.md

 Column('duration')
 ```

-Use below transformation matrix to coerce other types to `duration`:
+Use the table below to coerce other types to `duration`:

 | Input                                                 | Type                                          | Output    | Error              | Reason                                                                 |
 |-------------------------------------------------------|-----------------------------------------------|-----------|--------------------|------------------------------------------------------------------------|